NormLorenz/react-expenses/READMETOO.md

 * redo the yarn/npm store - DONE
 * jest - create unit tests - DONE
 * code coverage `npm test -- --coverage` - DONE
-* do I need componentWillReceiveProps or can I bind directly to this.props
+* do I need componentWillReceiveProps or can I bind directly to this.props - CANCELLED
-* all constructors should pass props down
+* all constructors should pass props down - CANCELLED

 ### mileage